 A key measure of the success of our CEIAG curriculum is through the destination data we collect at Year 11, 12 and 13.
 This highlights the exciting opportunities students have embraced after leaving JCSC.
 CEIAG has also been a key focus within teaching staff continued professional development as we seek to embed careers links throughout our whole school curriculum.
 Furthermore, we gather student voice through tutor time and parent voice during parents evenings to gather a feel of whether students feel well supported, informed and guided on their future.

 As a school, we are striving towards fully achieving the GATSBY Benchmarks of good career guidance.
 JCSC was involved in the pilot of the GATSBY benchmarks within the North East and we are proud to say we seek to embed these benchmarks into every aspect of our CEIAG delivery.
 Through the help of Teach First and North East LEP we constantly reflect on our practice and review how we can fully achieve every benchmark each term.
 In addition, each Director reports back to the careers lead through their SEF summary sheets on how careers is being applied within their directorate.
-The benchmarks include:

 1. A stable career programme